setavenger/BIP0352-light-client-specification/README.md

 with [blindbitd](https://github.com/setavenger/blindbitd).
 I hope this will change through feedback from other developers, and more implementations for light clients and indexing servers pop up.
 The goal here is to formalize a standard for SP light clients and explore how other wallet backends like Electrum can implement support for an SP light client.
+The ambition is to integrate serving Silent Payments indexing data into Electrum.

+The specification is designed to

 ## About BIP 0352

-First let's start with brief explanation of what BIP0352 is.
+First let's start with brief explanation of what BIP-0352 is.
 The BIP defines a protocol where a receiver publishes a static address from which the sender derives a public key of the receiver.
 The generated public key will be unique for every transaction, and it won't be possible for an outside observer to attribute a certain public key to the receivers static address.
 The receiver has to then scan the blockchain in order to find UTXOs for his public keys.
 The receiver